chipguyhere/PulseCapture/README.md

 ### Wiegand (RFID) receiver:

 Wiegand is a popular two-wire protocol for RFID readers.
-Receiving a message from a card reader is very similar to receiving one from an infrared receiver -- the message is a number up to 32 bits and simply shows up.
+Receiving a message from a card reader is very similar to receiving one from an infrared receiver -- the message is a number up to 32 bits and simply shows up when the hardware receives it.
 [Details](docs/Wiegand.md)